-I'm the breeder behind Kacia Kennels located in Lexington, KY.
+I'm Kathy G., the breeder behind Kacia Kennels located in Lexington, KY.
 I work to produce well-rounded dogs with the potential to either be a good show prospect or an excellent family pet.
 I am a preservation breeder.
 Temperament and health are always my top priorities.
 It is imperative that each puppy is placed in the best home possible.
 If you can no longer keep a dog that you got from me, I will take it back, no matter the age, no questions asked.
 I care deeply about all of my dogs and can't wait to match you with one!

-What makes Kathy’s program special
+What makes your program special?

 I care deeply about the well-being of my dogs and their puppies.
 I am always just a phone call or text away, should my puppy buyers have any questions or need my advice.
 My dogs are my family and I can't wait to welcome you into our community!

-Kathy has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Kathy has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “The price includes the first round of vaccinations, deworming, AKC registration, and a puppy pack that includes food, a toy, a training book, and something that smells like home for an easier transition.
 The deposit will only be refunded if the buyer changes their mind or I cannot produce a puppy as agreed.”